MohamadMaarouf/myfitnessdiary/README.md

 # CSC-330---GearGrinders
-This repo will house our project and all files associated with it.
+This repo will house our project and all coding files associated with it.

 # Flask structure we are working with